Carroll Spinney, 'Sesame Street' puppeteer who brought Big Bird to life, dies | DW | 08.12.2019

 At the time of his retirement, Spinney said that Big Bird had "opened my mind and nurtured my soul."

-Spinney was the subject of the critcally-acclaimed 2014 documentary "I am Big Bird: The Caroll Spinney Story."
+Spinney was the subject of the critically-acclaimed 2014 documentary "I am Big Bird: The Caroll Spinney Story."

 es/rc (AFP, Reuters)